coastlee/ttrpg-quartz/content/Through Fire and Fractals/Session 3.md

 MYTHIC QUESTION: Do we know any grungy salvage or ship yards in the area?
 - CF 4 on Likely: 21 (YES)

+Land in [[Varnis "Scrapjaw" Dex]]'s scrapyard.
+We let him know that it's Ten, he comms back and asks what we want and tells us where to park.
+Why are you here in the middle of the night?

+"This is Torrell; we are "

 Touching down on [[Obsidian Reach]]